-The main campus library provides laptop computers, media carrels, a photocopier, and study areas to help you complete assignments.
+The main campus library provides laptop computers, tablets, ereaders, a scanner, laser printers, media carrels, a photocopier, and open and private study areas to help you complete assignments.

 Access to Colorado Libraries

 The PCC Library is a Colorado Libraries Collaborate (CLC) member.
 When you are enrolled at PCC, you may check out materials from other participating Colorado libraries by showing your PCC identification card.